Jon Bon Jovi: I didn’t know whether I’d come through the darkness

 Jon Bon Jovi has spoken about experiencing depression, saying he did not believe he would “come through it”.

-The rocker, 58, told The Big Issue magazine that he “hit” a “dark period a couple of times throughout my career”.
+The rocker, 58, told the UK's The Big Issue magazine that he “hit” a “dark period a couple of times throughout my career”.

 “When you’re in the middle of it, you don’t believe anyone who tells you you’re gonna come through it,” he said.